mvancompernolle/TankBattle/API.md

 ------------|------------------------------------|-------------------------------
 0           | int playerID                       | Player ID of the tank being identified.
 4           | int inSight                        | Is the enemy tank in sight of the player's tank?
+8           | int isAlive                        | Is the enemy tank alive and participating in the current round?
-8           | Vector3 lastKnownPosition          | The last known position of the enemy tank.
+12          | Vector3 lastKnownPosition          | The last known position of the enemy tank.
-20          | Vector3 lastKnownDirection         | The last known direction of the enemy tank, relative to the player's tank.
+24          | Vector3 lastKnownDirection         | The last known direction of the enemy tank, relative to the player's tank.

 *Conditions*

-- A tank is registered and added to the array of tactical information upon first contact in any form (auditory or visual or "psychic").
+- Information on an enemy tank is recorded when any of the following conditions are met.
 - The last known position for a tank is changed when one of the following is met:
   - The enemy tank is in the view of the tank cannon.
+    - The field-of-view (FOV) for the tank cannon is 90 degrees.
+    - The vision distance limit is 300m.
-  - The enemy tank has fired.
+  - The enemy tank has fired within 1500m of your tank.
   - The enemy tank has been defeated.
 - The last known direction for a tank is changed when one of the following is met:
   - Any of the conditions for updating the last known position of a tank.
-  - The enemy tank is moving (not turning) within a 20m radius.
+  - The enemy tank is moving (not turning) within a 200m radius.

 **TankBattleStateInfo**